mmore500/ByteBoost24/research_statement.md

 As an early-career researcher, ByteBoost provides a unique opportunity to develop skills and professional connections that further my career goals in large-scale agent-based modeling.
-In my current role, I serve as a postdoctoral researcher at University of Michigan, affiliated with the Ecology and Evolutionary Biology Department, the Center for the Study of Complex Systems, and the Schmidt AI in Science postdoctoral fellowship program.
+In my current role, I serve as a postdoctoral researcher at University of Michigan, where I am affiliated with the Ecology and Evolutionary Biology Department, the Center for the Study of Complex Systems, and the Schmidt AI in Science postdoctoral fellowship program.
-Workshop participation will provide key supplements to my postdoctoral training, ultimately enabling me to make the next steps to advance my research agenda scaling up agent-based models of evolutionary processes.
+Workshop participation will provide key supplements to my postdoctoral training, ultimately enabling me to make the next steps to advance my research agenda in scaling up agent-based models of evolutionary processes.

 ## Workshop Opportunities

 The ByteBoost workshop provides several opportunities aligned to my career objectives otherwise unavailable at my home institution.
 I am excited to make full use of hardware access provisioned to workshop participants to trial research software related to my recent work on decentralized phylogenetic tracking in evolution simulations.
-This last semester, I have collaborated with undergraduate researcher Connor Yang to implement an island-model evolution simulation for the Cerebras Wafer-Scale Engine (WSE).
+This last semester, I collaborated with undergraduate researcher Connor Yang to implement an island-model evolution simulation for the Cerebras Wafer-Scale Engine (WSE).
 We recently got a prototype running end-to-end on the Cerebras SDK hardware simulator.
 The hands-on component of the workshop provides an ideal opportunity to experiment with these simulation approaches at-scale on hardware, which will allow us to assess how well our initial approach takes advantage of hardware capabilities and refine implementation strategy.